Michwynn/Used-Cars-Kaggle/README.md

 This is a repository for me to recap the integration of Rstudio with Github, along with practicing Rstudio.

-The dataset can be found Kaggle
+The dataset can be found in Kaggle